Photographer | Journalist | Travel Writer

-“Graeme Green photographs diverse cultures, landscapes and wildlife with creativity, patience and sensitivity.
+“Graeme Green photographs diverse cultures, landscapes and wildlife with creativity and patience.
 His richly colourful images convey appreciation and respect for the enchanted, beautiful world we are fortunate to inhabit.”
 (Michael Kenna)

 “Graeme Green brings a deep sensitivity to a combination of his photography and writing that come together brilliantly to bring much needed awareness to social and environmental issues worldwide.”
 (Phil Borges)

-For 12 years, he has been travelling the planet, from Cambodia to Mexico to Botswana, capturing remarkable images and reporting stories for international newspapers and magazines, including The Sunday Times, The Guardian, The Sunday Telegraph, National Geographic, Wanderlust, BBC Travel, The Times, South China Morning Post, Digital Camera, Outdoor Photographer, New Internationalist and more.
+For more than 20 years, he’s travelled the planet, from Cambodia to Mexico to Rwanda, capturing remarkable images and reporting stories for international newspapers and magazines, including The Guardian, BBC, The Sunday Times, Forbes, The Sunday Telegraph, National Geographic, Wanderlust, Royal Photographic Society Journal, USA Today, The Times, South China Morning Post, Digital Camera, Outdoor Photographer, New Internationalist and more.

-Graeme’s passion for wildlife photography has taken him around the world, from Botswana’s Makgadikgadi Pans to Antarctica, from Venezuela’s Los Llanos to Tanzania’s Ngorongoro Crater, and from the Highlands of Ethiopia to the frozen north of Japan.
-He has spent time photographing some of the most fascinating and colourful creatures on the planet, including mountain gorillas, lizards, lions, monkeys, eagles, elephants, bats, penguins and more.
-His photos help emphasize the need to protect the natural world, and he often reports from the frontline of conservation on endangered species and threats to the environment.
+His passion for wildlife photography has taken him around the world, from Botswana’s Makgadikgadi Pans to Antarctica, from Venezuela’s Los Llanos to Tanzania’s Ngorongoro Crater, and from the Highlands of Ethiopia to the frozen north of Japan.
+He has spent time photographing some of the most remarkable creatures on the planet, including mountain gorillas, lizards, lions, monkeys, eagles, elephants, bats, penguins and more.
+His photos emphasize the need to protect the natural world, and he often reports from the frontline of conservation on endangered species and threats to the environment.

-Adventure travel assignments have seen Graeme paragliding with birds of prey in Nepal, cycling across Burma, freediving in Thailand, climbing volcanoes in the Democratic Republic of Congo, surviving on desert islands in Belize, wild camping in Antarctica and motorcycling across Bolivia’s Salar de Uyuni.
-He particularly enjoys exploring remote regions, wild landscapes and the great outdoors.
+Adventure travel assignments have included paragliding with birds of prey in Nepal, cycling across Burma, freediving in Thailand, climbing volcanoes in the Democratic Republic of Congo, surviving on desert islands in Belize, wild camping in Antarctica and motorcycling across Bolivia’s Salar de Uyuni.
+He is known for exploring remote regions, wild landscapes and the great outdoors.

-Graeme’s work also encompasses major global issues, including human trafficking, land rights, conflict, poaching, prostitution, child soldiers, violence against transgender communities, conservation, street kids and climate change, often telling otherwise ‘invisible’ or unreported stories from remote parts of the world.
+Graeme’s work also encompasses global issues, including human trafficking, land rights, conflict, poaching, prostitution, child soldiers, violence against transgender communities, conservation, and street kids, often telling otherwise ‘invisible’ or unreported stories from remote parts of the world.

 “Photos can open up the world to people.
 They tell stories, good and bad, and they can change the direction or even the outcome of those stories, whether that’s violence and human rights or wildlife conservation.
 Done in the right way, photography is a powerful force for good.”
 (Graeme Green)